ikmb/nfdi4microbiota_kmc_microbiome_workshop/README.md

 ## Run Your R Code
 You can now open your R scripts or RMarkdown notebooks in RStudio and run the code, just as we did in the Jupyter environment.

+# Questions & Discussion 💬
+If you have any questions about the workshop materials or need further clarification, please use the "Issues" tab on this GitHub repository.
+This is the easiest and most efficient way to facilitate Q&A between instructors and participants after the workshop.

+By posting your questions in the Issues section, you allow others to see previously asked questions, share insights, and contribute to discussions.
+Instructors will also monitor the issues and provide answers as needed.

+📌 How to Ask a Question:

+*Go to the "Issues" tab at the top of this repository.
+*Click on "New Issue".
+*Provide a clear title and description of your question.
+*Submit the issue, and an instructor will respond.

+We encourage you to use this space to discuss topics from the workshop, troubleshoot code, and collaborate with others! 🚀